 Count

-91) Knowledge of federal, state and local government guidance regarding aquatic resource mitigation and compensation
+96) Knowledge of National, Federal, State/Provincial/Territorial and local government guidance regarding aquatic resource mitigation and compensation

 8